 - Revised MPD procedure to send all new sexual assault kits for serology and DNA testing within 96 hours and adopt victim-centered methods in investigations.

-- Based adult sexual assault victim interviews at the Rape Crisis Center, eliminating need to journey to 201 Poplar
+- Based adult sexual assault victim interviews at the Rape Crisis Center, eliminating need to journey to police offices at 201 Poplar

 - Backed new law to remove statute of limitations on rape in Tennessee

 - Updated testing and DNA case progress for the city council and mayor monthly through 2017, with public reports posted on the city website.